cloutprotocol/website-blog/data/authors/default.md

 ![](/static/images/metalicsnow.png)

-## The cloutcoin® organization is an international team of artists & developers dedicated to the creation of new financial softwares.
+## cloutcoin® is an international team of artists & developers creating new financial software to aid in the transition away from legacy web, social media, and finance.

+> For a solution-based Economy

+# Connect

 Follow us on twitter : [https://twitter.com/cloutprotocol](https://twitter.com/cloutprotocol)